 Whether we recognize it or not, our values play a role in how we select our careers and choose the next opportunity.
-As a leading Denver-area career coach, Kathleen Winsor-Games emphasizes that how well we fit in an organization’s culture is determined in large measure by the alignment, or mismatch, of our own values and the culture.
+As a leading Denver-area career coach, Kathleen Winsor-Games emphasizes that how well we fit in an organization’s culture is determined in large measure by the alignment, or mismatch, of our own personal values and the culture.

 As part of the self-assessment process, it is important to review, articulate, and prioritize your personal values in order to support optimal career choices.
 Imagine how unhappy, unfulfilled, and unproductive you would be in an environment where your values are at odds with the company that employs you.
 By contrast, imagine the advantages you can enjoy when competing with a field of candidates who have not articulated their values and career mission.